![]() |

 |

 6: The Joy Of Six The principle of sixness is that of structure, function and order, the efficient properties of space, power and time.
-It appears as the close-packed crystalline patterns of snowflakes, diamonds, chicken wire and honeycombs, as well as the underlying pattern within much spiritual art including the Sphinx and Egyptian jewelry and painting, Chinese sculpture and the U.S. Great Seal..
-Multiples of six (especially 12, 24, 30, 36 and 60) provide the sacred measures of space, weight and time, from rulers and protractors to clocks and calendars.
-Participants will explore the mystery of the sixfold pattern as it appears in many of its universal guises. |
+It appears as the close-packed crystalline patterns of snowflakes, chicken wire and honeycombs, as well as the underlying pattern within much spiritual art including the Sphinx and Egyptian jewelry and painting, Chinese sculpture and the U.S. Great Seal..
+Multiples of six (especially 12, 24, 30, 36, 60 and 360) provide the sacred measures of space, weight and time, from traditional rulers and protractors to clocks and calendars.
+The marvel of the sixfold pattern appears in many universal guises. |

 |